Jawz84/GitBooks/powershell_contributing.md

 * Experimental-Accepted: [ForEach-Object -Parallel Cmdlet](https://github.com/PowerShell/PowerShell-RFC/blob/master/4-Experimental-Accepted/RFC0044-ForEach-Parallel-Cmdlet.md)
 * Final: [Obsoleting Send-MailMessage](https://github.com/PowerShell/PowerShell-RFC/blob/master/5-Final/RFC0042-Send-MailMessage.md)

-RFC's are discussed at the monthly community call, and are open for comments for about two months, or longer as the committee sees fit.
+RFC's are discussed in the monthly community call, and are open for comments for about two months, or longer as the committee sees fit.

 > Tip: The Committee and the PowerShell Team members are separate; currently all Committee members are either current or past members of the PowerShell Team, but not everyone on the team is on the Committee.
 There is a desire to work out a process for adding community members to the Committee at some point in the future.